 - Strong governance framework – wide range of documents with a tailorable level of formality (can support highly regulated environments as well as start-ups).
 Even more powerful when complemented by IndigoBlue’s Adapt 2.0 Governance framework.

-One of strong aspects of the method being the Roles and their engagement within the project.
-The limited number of Roles in SCRUM are one it’s weaknesses.
+One of strong aspects of the method is the Roles and their engagement within the project.
+The limited number of Roles in Scrum is one its weaknesses.